oldnomad/picosocks5/README.md

 # PicoSOCKS5: a lightweight and simple SOCKS5 proxy server
 [![Build Status](https://travis-ci.com/oldnomad/picosocks5.svg?branch=master)](https://travis-ci.com/oldnomad/picosocks5)

-PicoSOCKS5 is a SOCKS5 proxy cobbled together in less than 5 days of lazy coding.
+PicoSOCKS5 is a SOCKS5 proxy server cobbled together in less than 5 days of lazy coding.
 It is written in pure C and uses no extra libraries besides GLibC.
-Within GLibC it uses only following GNU extensions to POSIX.1-2017 + XSI:

-- vsyslog(3).
-- getopt_long(3).
-- crypt_r(3) and algorithm extensions for crypt(3) family.
-- Format specifier "%m" in printf(3) family.

-So if you have another POSIX-compliant C runtime library that includes these features, PicoSOCKS5 can be ported to it.

 # License